omunizb/XOR-DNA-R/README.md

 #> [1] "CGTGTAGAATGTC"
 ```

-Other functions proveded in the package encable the conversion from
+Finally, there are also functions proveded in the package that encable the conversion from
 binary to quaternary DNA code, and vice versa.